dkfans/keeperfx/docs/keeperfx_readme.txt

   Fixed duplicates level when using Multiply special Created some 64-bit math, similarly to original code Rewritten more of pathfinding
+  New pathfinding code has been disabled (needs debugging) Dutch land introductions were added to 3 campaigns

 Version: 0.3.7c
   Fixed dungeon heart blinking if under mouse